Maxar-Corp/omar-merge-to-master/README.md

 3. Ask all team members if any new projects need to be added or old projects need to be removed from the `omar-merge-to-master/env.sh` file.
 And for Pete's sake, try and keep them in alphabetical order! _Note: This step should be done in a forum when the entire group is present. (i.e. sprint planning or daily SCRUM)_

 :collision: _Propose consolidating this repository into ossim-ci since some files in that repo will also need the repo list available in env.sh.
+(This means also moving ossim-ci to our private RBT github, which it probably should be anyway).
 Also propose a more descriptive name for the file containing the important list of repos._

 4. Ask all team members to ensure that repo docs have been updated. _Note: This step should be done in a forum when the entire group is present. (i.e. sprint planning or daily SCRUM)_